Pandex-lang/Pandex/STRUCT.md

-The Symbol table hold variable `name`,`address` and `scope` becuase identfiers contain more than one character but lexer retura one token only for an identifier and other things , so symbol table contain identifiers becaus identifiers rel is `< 1`-`1` or `more than one` to `one`
+The Symbol table holds variables `name`,`address` and `scope` becuase identfiers can contain more than one characters but lexer returns only one token for each identifier, so symbol table contains identifiers because identifiers' rel is `>= 1` or (`more than one` or `one`)

-Please more search abuot symbol table
+Please research more about symbol table

-# DFA ( Deterministic Finte Automaon)
+# DFA ( Deterministic Finite Automaon)